NathanielJS1541/LaTeX_Template/CONTRIBUTING.md

 - `style`: In the context of a version-controlled document could indicate changes to the presentation of the document rather than changes to the contents (i.e. changes to the font or the border size).
-- `test`: Changes to code / commit linter configuration files and scripts.

 ### Scopes